Fenris95/galaxy-integration-gb/README.md

 ## Acknowledgements

-- Thanks to TBemme for releasing the DS integration on which this is 99.99% based.
+- Thanks to @TBemme for releasing the DS integration on which this is 99.99% based.
 I'm no coder and I've only changed a couple of things through experimentation until it worked with GB and GBA games.
+- Thanks to @2E0PGS for helping me when we should be working.